 HOW TO GET HERE

-About 1.5 hours south of Sodankylä is Rovaniemi, the capital of Finnish Lapland.
-Rovaniemi is home to an international airport, a train station that runs all the way to Helsinki, and a bus depot with many daily routes.
+Getting to Sodankylä is simple.
+About 1.5 hours south is Rovaniemi, the capital of Lapland, with an international airport, a train station that runs all the way to Helsinki, and a bus depot with many daily routes.
 Another nearby airport is Ivalo to the north of Sompio.
 Both airports are less than 2 hours away from downtown Sodankylä.